resa89/FakeGitHistory/readme.md

 ## Trouble shooting
-At the moment file names with special characters are not added to the git history.
+At the moment file names with **special characters** or **spaces** are not added to the git history.
 To solve this you have to change the name, what will change the edition timestamp of the file.